-The West Contra Costa Integrated Waste Management Authority ("RecycleMore") is a joint powers agency created by the Cities of El Cerrito, Hercules, Pinole, Richmond and San Pablo, and Contra Costa County, California.
+The West Contra Costa Integrated Waste Management Authority (WCCIWMA) is a regional joint powers agency created by the Member Cities of El Cerrito, Hercules, Pinole, Richmond and San Pablo, and Contra Costa County, California.
 The agency is also known as "RecycleMore" and is sometimes referred to as "the Authority" or "JPA".
-Elected officials from each of the Member Cities serve as the Board of Directors of the Authority.
-Representation on the Board consists of three City Council-members from the City of Richmond and one City Council-member from the remaining cities, and a non-officio member from the Contra Costa Board of Supervisors representing the unincorporated areas within the Authority's jurisdiction - for a total of eight seats on the Board of Directors.
+Elected officials from each of the member cities serve on the Authority's Board of Directors.
+Representation on the Board consists of three council members from the City of Richmond, one council member from each of the remaining cities, and a non-officio member from the Contra Costa Board of Supervisors representing the unincorporated areas within the Authority's jurisdiction - for a total of eight seats on the Board of Directors.

 The Region consists of the approximately 74 square miles located within the boundaries of the Member Cities.

 RecycleMore was created because of Assembly Bill 939 (AB939), which was passed in 1989 and mandated a 50% reduction in trash by the year 2000.
 AB 939 required each city in the State of California to create a plan to reduce waste and good faith effort to implement the approved plan or to take other actions to achieve the State mandated reduction in waste.